Museum Of Old And New ArtCurrently Closed

 - Timings: 10:00 am - 06:00 pm Details

 - Time Required: 01:30 Hrs

 - Tags: Art And Culture, Art Museum, Family And Kids, Specialty Museum

-About Museum Of Old And New Art, Hobart
+Museum Of Old And New Art - Review

 With a USP that promises to ‘shock and offend’, the Museum of Old and New Art otherwise called the MONA is Australia’s biggest privately owned museum.
 David Walsh wanted to put up his entire collection of fine art up for public display and cost him a grand total of $57 million.
 The MONA features a wide spectrum of art from ancient Africa and Greece to the more contemporary Australian, British and Australian.
 If you’re visiting with children or are sensitive to sexual art, it’s advisable to purchase a map before you being your tour so you’ll know what sections of the MONA to avoid.